 Practically speaking, this is how I started to train myself to wake up early.

 Get Ready For Bed Earlier

-I’ve never really had a strict nighttime routine and would often fall asleep with makeup on my face.
-At the end of the night, I was just too tired to go through a face care regime, apply body lotion, and get into proper pajamas.
-I realized that if I knew I was staying in for the night, getting ready for bed earlier (changing into pajamas, washing my face and applying lotion) actually helped me wind down sooner and get into bed earlier than I would have.
+I have never had a nighttime routine and at the end of the night, I was just too tired to go through a face care regime, apply body lotion, and get into proper pajamas.
+I realized that if I knew I was staying in for the night, getting ready for bed earlier actually helped me wind down sooner and get into bed earlier than I would have.
 I generally start this process around 7 or 8pm.

 Get Up and Go

 Don’t give yourself the option for “just five more minutes”.
 Already decide in your mind that when the alarm goes off, it’s time to get up.
 No ifs ands or buts.
 I totally believe that you can make yourself do this – after all YOU control your arms and legs – no one else.
 It’s going to be hard the first week you are trying to readjust your schedule to waking up earlier.
 But eventually, you’ll start feeling tired earlier on in the evening which will help you go to bed a decent hour in order to wake up early.